-Kilauea is quite possibly the most active volcano Hawaii has known in the modern era and one of the most active volcanoes in the world.
-While three of the five Hawaii Island volcanoes are active.
-None has erupted as consistently in the modern era as Kiluaea.
+Is Kilauea Volcano the most active volcano Hawaii has known in the modern era and one of the most active volcanoes in the world.
+While three of the five Hawaii Island volcanoes are active, but no volcano on earth has erupted as consistently in the modern era as Kiluaea.

 But more than legend, this Big Island volcano is one of the most famous on the planet due to its frequent activity.
 Kilauea has been erupting continuously for more than 35 years betwen January, 1983 and August, 2018.
 In the last 1100 years, this Hawaiian eruption has covered more than 500 square miles (1,300 square km) of the Big Island with lava.